Island of Peace: 1994-2019 arrangements

 Farming continued under a 25-year, automatically renewable lease.
 A gate was established to enable Israeli tourists to visit the park without a visa or passport, on presentation of their identity cards to the Jordanian guards at the border crossing.
 As of 2012, tourists could only enter in a group with an authorised guide.
 Tourism researchers Alon Gelbman and Darya Maoz published an analysis of the stories told by the guides to Israeli tourists.

 2019 arrangements

 In 2019 Jordan took full control over the area leased to Israeli farmers in 1994.

 1997 massacre

-On March 13, 1997, the AMIT Fuerst (Fürst) Zionist religious junior high school from Beit Shemesh was on a class trip to the Jordan Valley, and Island of Peace.
+On March 13, 1997, the AMIT Fuerst (Fürst) Jewish Zionist religious junior high school from Beit Shemesh was on a class trip to the Jordan Valley, and Island of Peace.
 Jordanian soldier Ahmed Daqamseh opened fire at the schoolchildren, killing seven girls aged 13 or 14 and badly wounding six others.
+He later claimed he would have murdered many more had his weapon not jammed.
+In 2013, a petition calling for a special pardon circulated in the Parliament of Jordan garnered overwhelming support of MPs (110/120).

-King Hussein of Jordan came to Beit Shemesh to extend his condolences and ask forgiveness in the name of his country, a step which was seen as both touching and courageous.
+King Hussein of Jordan came to Beit Shemesh to extend his condolences and ask forgiveness in the name of his country.